hiddouche/NLP/README.md

-# observation
+# Observation
-this work is in collaboration with my friend Youssef Lachhab so I collaborated with him for his project    [Predict tags on StackOverflow with linear models](https://github.com/youssef-lachhab/IDDL) !
+ This work is in collaboration with my friend Youssef Lachhab so I collaborated with him for his project    [Predict tags on StackOverflow with linear models](https://github.com/youssef-lachhab/IDDL) !

 # Neural machine translation system